StPaulStylee/personal_changelog/README.md

 ### 11/7/19
 I was unable to complete my commitment for today.
 I came home from a business trip late last night so I slept as late as possible this AM.
 The kids just went to bed and I am beat.
 I am logging here tonight as a reminder that I will be continuing to build this habit, even if I miss a day here or there.
 I'm up at 5 AM tomorrow, ready to start my game systems programming!

+### 11/8/19
+I typically sleep with ear plugs since my wife tends to snore 😬.
+Usually I can set my alarm and still be woken by it regardless of the plugs...
+Not this AM though.
+So, I had to further delay my system learning.
+However, I did continue my reading on design patterns and the Observer pattern in particular.
+In a standard implementation, you great two interface types...
+A Subject interface that defines a register, unregister, and notify method.
+Second, you create an Observer interface that has an update definition.
+I'll get into further details tomorrow.
+Further, I watched a short tutorial on You tube about using the Observer pattern in Unity3d.
+The video contained two implementation patterns...
+One was basically what I just described...
+But the second was setup using built in C# events - Action.